sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 On the Extension Settings page, you can assign which post types should support the Articles markup, and what the default Articles type should be.

-Moreover, you can enable the Google News sitemap.
+Moreover, you can enable the Google News sitemap and select a publisher logo.
 Restrictions apply.
 For more information, see the [Articles FAQ](#faq).

 ### Post Settings